sandpiper-toolchain/sandplover/docs/source/reference/sample_data/index.rst

 The package includes several sample data sets to show how to interact with the API.
-You do not *need* to get your data into the same format as these data, but doing so will likely make it simpler to use DeltaMetrics, and to get the most benefit from the tools included here.
+You do not *need* to get your data into the same format as these data, but doing so will likely make it simpler to use sandplover, and to get the most benefit from the tools included here.

 The sample data are defined in ``sandplover.sample_data``.